 The great Joe Louis, already something of a legend, made his first defense as heavyweight champion against Welshman Tommy Farr just nine weeks after his title-winning knockout over James J. Braddock.
 Few thought Farr capable of troubling Louis, let alone winning, but the challenger’s obdurate fighting style, coupled with Louis’s lethargy, provided for a long and interesting fight in which both men would be hurt and a controversial decision rendered.
-The announcement that Louis had retained his title was met not by a Bronx cheer but unabashed booing, as many felt the spirited Briton had been robbed.
+The announcement that Louis had retained his title was met not by a Bronx cheer but unabashed booing, as many felt the brave Welshman had been robbed.

 Farr, son of a bare-knuckled battler, began his professional boxing career at the remarkable age of thirteen and by the time he met Louis he had already fought over one hundred bouts.
 By contrast, Louis had only 33 pro fights, managing in that space to smash his way through the rankings and become champion.
 His only defeat, a huge upset, was to Germany’s Max Schmeling a year earlier at Yankee Stadium, a stain that—to his great vexation—he still hadn’t received an opportunity to avenge.
 Louis had prodigious power and eight of his last nine victories had come via stoppage.
 Most believed that as soon as Louis’ fists made contact with Farr’s chin the Welshman would be retired, leaving Louis to pursue the more important enterprise of a return bout with Schmeling and the reclaiming of his, and America’s, sense of pugilistic superiority.